Yaseenkhan7/terraform-aws-landing-zone/README.md

 This project demonstrates the architecture and end-to-end automation of a secure, scalable AWS Landing Zone using Infrastructure as Code (IaC).
 The goal was to create a foundational cloud environment that enforces security, governance, and networking best practices from day one.

-Instead of deploying a single application, this project built a "cloud factory"—a governed ecosystem where development teams can rapidly and safely provision their own infrastructure.
+Instead of deploying a single application, this project built a "cloud factory" a governed ecosystem where development teams can rapidly and safely provision their own infrastructure.
 The entire platform is codified with **Terraform**, making it repeatable, auditable, and version-controlled.

 **Problem Solved:** Eliminated common challenges of uncontrolled cloud adoption, such as security vulnerabilities, inconsistent environments, and cost overruns, by establishing a centralized, automated, and secure foundation for all future AWS workloads.